dipcoat-image/finitedepth/doc/source/config-reference.rst

 Type: Map, optional.

-Type and arguments to construct :class:`SubstrateBase` implementation.
+Type and arguments to construct substrate instance.
 Defaults to construct :class:`Substrate` instance.

 The substrate instance is constructed from this field and reference